okba-zoueghi/mega-download/README.md

 The same CLI could be used with another router.
 To do that you shall update the callback function ```change_ip_address()``` in the file ```changeipcallback.py``` to change the ip address of your router.

+Using a free mega account can be frustrating since the download is limited to 5GB.
+A pro mega account allows to download more data but it requires a monthly subscription and also is limited.
+Since I download too often files from mega, I created this repo to bypass restrictions of free accounts.
+I made the repo public since this might be useful for other people.

 ## Clone and Install Dependencies

 Clone: